-Conjuctival dryness: Dryness of the eye surface caused by deficiency of tears or conjuctival secretions; may be related to vitamin A deficiency, or any condition in which the eyelids do not close fully
+Conjunctival dryness: Dryness of the eye surface caused by deficiency of tears or conjunctival secretions; may be related to vitamin A deficiency, or any condition in which the eyelids do not close fully

 Cross-bred: Relating to gluten-containing grains, cross-bred refers to the breeding of two different grains to produce another grain.
 Example: wheat grain and rye grain are cross-bred to produce the grain triticale.

 Cross contamination: A process by which a gluten-free product comes into contact with something that is not gluten-free